 Mindful design accelerates and amplifies learning by taking care of the brain and the body that are intimately involved in the learning process.
 This care and attention makes the whole process take longer but ultimately ensures that energy and effort are not wasted and that teams can work in sustainable ways.
 The work explored……..

 - The meta-intentions of the work – the bigger and most heartfelt “why” of offering this experience to people.
-Regular meta-intentions regularly guided the work.
+Regular check-ins with meta-intentions regularly guided the work.

 If you would like to experience Death is Fake News contact Jose via firstname.lastname@example.org.